The Navier-Stokes Problem: Overview of the 3D Regularity Question

 This is the essential analytical obstruction, and no existing technique closes the gap.
 For a detailed treatment, see Why It's Hard.

-In 2000, the Clay Mathematics Institute named Navier-Stokes existence and smoothness one of seven Millennium Prize Problems, offering $1,000,000 for a correct proof or disproof.
-Twenty-six years later, the prize is unclaimed.
+In 2000, the Clay Mathematics Institute named this regularity question one of seven Millennium Prize Problems, offering $1,000,000 for a correct proof or disproof.
+This overview explains why that prize question matters in context.

-The Clay Mathematics Institute included Navier-Stokes existence and smoothness in its 2000 list of Millennium Prize Problems, with a prize of US $1,000,000.
-The problem statement, written by C. Fefferman, specifies two sub-problems (on $\mathbb{R}^3$ and on $\mathbb{T}^3$) and accepts either a proof of global smooth existence or a construction of finite-time blowup.
-As of 2026, no solution has been accepted.
+The Clay Mathematics Institute included this regularity question in its 2000 list of Millennium Prize Problems.
+The formulation, written by C. Fefferman, is posed on and and accepts either a proof of global smooth existence or a construction of finite-time breakdown under the accepted alternatives.

 Dive deeper